 John Kilpatrick

-My wife is also a singer, and our son a good pianist but lapsed trombonist; we live in Sheffield, though the son now abides at Edinburgh.
+My wife is also a singer, and our son a good pianist but lapsed trombonist; we live in Sheffield, though the son now abides near Edinburgh.
 I've two older sons - both musical - from my first marriage, one of whom is an expert in Duke Ellington's music and publisher of scores of some of Ellington's least known works, many not performed (until now) since the 1930s.

-** See my new but incomplete Genealogy Page ** home page
+** See my newish but still very incomplete Genealogy Page ** | 2010 EVENT: Monteverdi

 And what do I really look like? |

-With the dog in the River Sheaf, from which Sheffield takes its name.
-Sadly the dog is no more: after 13 years with us she died at around 15-16 years old, 4 years after first suffering a stroke. |
+With the dog in the River Sheaf, from which Sheffield takes its name. |

 ![]() |